 (2) A reference in this Act to the implementation of national environment protection measures includes a reference to the enforcement of the laws and other arrangements made for the purpose of implementing those measures.

-[Section 6 amended by No. 47 of 2009 s.
+[Section 6 amended: No. 47 of 2009 s.
 4.]

 7. Implementation of national environment protection measures